 One of the most notable myths of Table Mountain is the story of the devil and Van Hunks (a local legendary pirate), who create the “table cloth” on Table Mountain.
 As the story goes, Van Hunks arrived at his usual spot high atop the mountain, only to find a stranger sitting below his favorite tree.

-Being an unsociable sort he grudgingly started a conversation, and eventually challenged the youngster to a smoking competition (boasting that only he could smoke as much of this tobacco without feeling sick).
-The young man accepted and the two of them lit their respective pipes, puffing away the tobacco Van Hunks had brought.
+Being an unsociable sort he grudgingly started a conversation, and eventually challenged the youngster to a smoking competition (boasting that only he could smoke his tobacco without feeling sick).
+The young man accepted and the two of them lit their respective pipes, puffing away at the tobacco Van Hunks had brought.

-They continued from sunrise till dusk, at which point a crowd had gathered below to marvel at the tobacco clouds covering the mountain.
+They continued from sunrise until dusk, at which point a crowd had gathered below to marvel at the tobacco clouds covering the mountain.
 Van Hunks was starting to get tired, as was the young man he was with, and as the youngster bent forward to cough, his hat fell off.
-Van Hunks started in fright, as he saw two horns peaking-out from below the youths hair and realised who he had challenged and won.
+Van Hunks started in fright, as he saw two horns peaking-out from below the youths hair and realised it was the devil he had challenged and won against.

 Not content with being beaten, the devil created a clap of thunder and they both disappeared from sight.
 Now, whenever the cloud creeps over the top of the mountain, people say that it is the devil and Van Hunks going at it again.

 Another myth is of a Governor’s son, who was tricked into playing the silver flute of a leper who had a grudge against his father.
 When the son developed the same incurable disease, he was cast out of his home, and lived out the rest of his days on the mountain slopes in solitude, with only the silver flute that had brought his ill-fate.
 To this day, some people claim that in the early evenings, they can hear the haunting strains of a flute melody echoing down the mountain.